-We are currently undertaking analysis of water quality monitoring data supplied BSC that will be included in the final submission of this report.
-From the reviewed literature some key trends with regards to water quality and entrance opening condition can be summarised as follows:
+From the analysis and the reviewed literature, some key trends with regards to water quality and entrance opening condition can be summarised as follows:

-- Rainfall events and associated catchment runoff generally result in: a reduction in pH, a reduction in DO, a reduction in salinity and an increase in dissolved iron in the estuary regardless of entrance condition - An entrance opening event, independent of rainfall, will generally result in: a reduction in pH, a reduction in DO and an increase in dissolved iron in the estuary - Following an opening event establishment of tidal conditions in the estuary increases pH, DO and salinity.
-There is significant variability with this due to varying tides (therefore ability for tidal exchange) and continued rainfall following opening resulting in continual flushing of estuarine waters. - Poor quality water (low pH, low DO, and high iron and aluminium) is advected from the drains and swamps upstream following entrance opening - If the entrance channel remains open persistent tidal conditions in the system can result in localised groundwater drawdown which may lead to acidic discharge from the organic peat layers into the drains. - If the entrance is initially open and there is a significant rainfall event, catchment runoff will have less of an opportunity to be stored in the upper reaches and wetlands.
+- 1. Rainfall events and associated catchment runoff generally result in: a reduction in pH, a reduction in DO, a reduction in salinity and an increase in dissolved iron in the estuary regardless of entrance condition - 2.
+An entrance opening event, independent of rainfall, will generally result in: a reduction in pH, a reduction in DO and an increase in dissolved iron in the estuary - 3.
+Following an opening event establishment of tidal conditions in the estuary increases pH, DO and salinity.
+There is significant variability with this due to varying tides (therefore ability for tidal exchange) and continued rainfall following opening resulting in continual flushing of estuarine waters. - 4.
+Poor quality water (low pH, low DO, high nutrient concentrations, high inorganic nitrogen, and high iron and aluminium) is advected from the drains and swamps upstream following entrance opening - 5.
+If the entrance channel remains open persistent tidal conditions in the system can result in localised groundwater drawdown which may lead to acidic discharge from the organic peat layers into the drains. - 6.
+If the entrance is initially open and there is a significant rainfall event, catchment runoff will have less of an opportunity to be stored in the upper reaches and wetlands.
 The runoff is likely to have better water quality than if the entrance was closed as there is less residence time within the swamps and drains.
-The resident water in the estuary is also likely to be of better quality due to regular tidal exchange. - Important to note that most entrance opening coincide with significant rainfall events and associated runoff and therefore water quality conditions within the estuary can be associated with catchment runoff and reduced estuary water levels triggering upstream drainage.
+The resident water in the estuary is also likely to be of better quality due to regular tidal exchange. - 7.
+Important to note that most entrance opening coincide with significant rainfall events and associated runoff and therefore water quality conditions within the estuary can be associated with catchment runoff and reduced estuary water levels triggering upstream drainage.